RUC-GSAI/YuLan-SwarmIntell/swarmRLVR/README.md

-## An implementation for swarm RL training
+## 🐝 An implementation for swarm RL training

 In this project we showcase a simple implementation for swarm RL training.
-We made a synchronous version adapted from the original [SwarmBench](https://github.com/RUC-GSAI/YuLan-SwarmIntell), which provides a way to extract prompts from the swarm environment, generate responses and feed them back to the environment, allowing us to train LLM in [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) or other fine-tuning framework.
+We made a synchronous version adapted from the SwarmBench, which provides a way to extract prompts from the swarm environment, generate responses and feed them back to the environment, allowing us to train LLM in [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) or other fine-tuning framework.

 We have not adjusted the hyper params to hit the best performance, however.
 This is a simple demo to show the usage of our framework.

-## Installation
+## 🌷 Installation

 ```